 Made with Brazil nuts and walnuts, these bliss balls are a source two nutrients that tend to be lacking in NZ diets.
 Brazil nuts are rich in selenium, an important nutrient that acts as an antioxidant.
 Research has shown that NZ diets can be low in selenium, so this is one yummy way of getting a selenium boost.
 You can read more about your selenium requirements here.
 Walnuts are a source of plant based omega 3 fatty acids.
 Omega 3 fats are essential for a range of functions, from heart health, to skin and mood.

-These bliss balls are gluten free, dairy free and refined sugar free.
-You can’t go wrong really!
-Here’s how to make these brazil and walnut chocolate bliss balls:
+Here’s how to make these Brazil and walnut chocolate bliss balls:

 1 cup walnuts